tammingaj/keymap-editor/README.md

 # KeymapEditor

+This project initially started because I wanted to have an easier way to create [ZMK](https://zmk.dev/) keymaps for the keyboards that I build.
+The existing process of editing a C source file is quite error-prone, especially for someone who is not familiar with that language.

+Each build is automatically deployed to [here](https://www.tammingas.nl/keymap-editor).

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.12.
+The project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.12.

 ## Development server